cyberserfer/React/ReacctAppFramework.md

-# The Quick Way to Create a New React Application
+# The Quick Way to Create a New React App

 Create React App is the best way to start building a new React single page application.
 It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimizes your app for production.